raghubetina/syllabus-chapters/README.md

 This involves learning much more than just one language — you'll learn multiple languages (_front-end_ and _back-end_ languages), so that you can write a _whole_ application (not just one slice of it); and how to deploy it on industrial-grade cloud infrastructure; and how to instrument it with analytics so that you can gather feedback and iterate.

-Our objective, ultimately, is not to learn any particular language or cloud platform.
+Our objective, though, is not to learn any particular language or cloud platform.
 Instead, we want to:

  1. Understand how most modern software functions.
  2. Communicate more credibly with developers on our teams.